 Are bats in my community a good addition?

 According to the Rutgers University New Jersey Agricultural Experiment Station, most people have misconceptions regarding bats.
 Contrary to popular perception, bats possess normal vision.
 In low-light situations, however, their eyes have been modified to improve their ability to recognize prey and avoid obstacles.
-Due to their ability to detect UV light, many bats that feed on nectar have an advantage when searching for flowers at night.
+Many nectar-feeding bats have an advantage while looking for flowers at night because of their capacity to sense UV light.

 Most bats, including those found in California, are insectivorous.
 Bats, significant nocturnal creatures, play a crucial role in reducing the population of mosquitoes, moths, caddisflies, midges, and other small insects.